OKLAHOMA

 ESTIMATED SETTLEMENT AWARDS:

-Municipalities with high PFAS concentrations and large flow rates could qualify for awards in millions.
+Municipalities with any detectable PFAS and significant flow rates could qualify for awards in millions.

 MULTIPLIER EFFECT:

-WHAT'S AT STAKE IN OKLAHOMA'S PUBLIC WATER SYSTEMS?
+OKLAHOMA'S PUBLIC WATER SYSTEMS

 MEET EXECUTIVE COMMITTEE MEMBER, MIKE STAG

-STEPS FOR FILING A PFAS LAWSUIT
+STEPS FOR FILING A PFAS CLAIM

 01

-• Arrange for reputable laboratory testing to determine PFAS concentration levels in your public water systems.
+• Arrange for reputable laboratory testing to determine PFAS concentration levels in your public water sources.
+The settlement terms require testing of each PWS water source.

-Stag Liuzza may be able to help cover the costs of testing, as well as keep testing results confidential until your municipality develops a plan for action.
+Stag Liuzza may be able to help cover the costs of testing.

 02